Nico-FR/TADkit_dev2/README.md

 #> 2 -      459755211
 ```

-We can normalized the coverage between strands with the Z-score to
+We can normalized the coverage between strands with the Z-score and
-obtain a nice symmetrical coverage of the genes according to their
+observe a nice symmetrical coverage of the genes according to their
 strands:

 ``` r